DiveGearAdvice.comUpdated May 2026

 Our Top Tip

 Create a post-dive routine and follow it every single time.
 Write it on a waterproof card and keep it in your gear bag if you need to.
 Gear failure almost never results from defective equipment.
-It results from the dive where you were tired, in a rush, and thought "I'll rinse it tomorrow."
+It results from the dive where you were tired, in a rush, and thought "we'll rinse it tomorrow."

 Tomorrow never comes.
 Rinse it today.